 Speaking of data, there is an absolute good side to data as well.
 Organizations can, and should, utilize as much data as they can to optimize their overall business process.
 Chatbots in particular, like other points of the customer experience, can be specifically optimized through the collection and analysis of data.

 But as the number of engagements and interactions between users and bots increases, the sheer amount of data that organizations will have to store and manage will become difficult to handle.
-This of course ties in with security, as large sets of data are particularly vulnerable and must be protected.
+This of course ties in with security, as large sets of data, are particularly vulnerable and must be protected.
 Organizations must find a way to properly organize, collect and manage all of this data.

-Europe already has GDPR, and it is only a matter of time until the U.S. and other nations follow suit, thinking about data collection and management must happen now in 2019, and chatbots are absolutely ripe for data collection.
+Europe already has GDPR, and it is only a matter of time until the U.S. and other nations follow suit, thinking about data collection and management must happen now in 2019, and chatbots are ripe for data collection.

 While potentially a good problem to have, there is an issue of accessibility on the rise with two sides to the same coin.
 On one hand, we have an intense level of accessibility, almost an overload of options if you will, making it difficult to find the right solution.
 For example, back in 2016, Facebook Messenger was already supporting over 34,000 different chatbots.

-This level of an over saturated market makes it difficult for organizations to find the right chatbots for their platform, it makes it difficult for platforms like Facebook to understand how powerful chatbots are (beyond how many they offer), and as noted by Clickz, this also makes it difficult for developers of chatbots to truly understand how their bots are being used, and how they can be improved.
+This level of an oversaturated market makes it difficult for organizations to find the right chatbots for their platform, it makes it difficult for platforms like Facebook to understand how powerful chatbots are (beyond how many they offer), and as noted by Clickz, this also makes it difficult for developers of chatbots to truly understand how their bots are being used, and how they can be improved.
 With so many options, the best bot in the world could simply be hidden at the bottom of the list.

 On the other hand, a lack of accessibility can also prove to be an issue.
 As I noted, a large limitation of chatbots is the inability to integrate with existing tools, or the lack of development for a specific platform.
 For example, with so many devs focused on Facebook Messenger, Whatsapp (also owned by Facebook) could be missing out on other strong options.
 Or, an organization that is focused heavily on Facebook Messenger may not be able to afford multiple chatbots on multiple platforms.

 While not every single organization or business may have a global reach, multi-language support is always necessary when looking to connect with customers.
-Contact Centers have been including multi-language support within their IVR menus for years now, and chatbots should be seen as a natural extension, and even more-so.
+Contact Centers have been including multi-language support within their IVR menus for years now, and chatbots should be seen as a natural extension, and even more so.

 Chatbots help expand your organization’s reach, both nationally and internationally, enabling users to interact with your organization at any time of the day — 24hr support is one of the strongest use-cases for chatbots after all.
-Without the ability for chatbots to interact with users in multiple languages, your organization will be missing out on connection with a large number of potential clients.
+Without the ability of chatbots to interact with users in multiple languages, your organization will be missing out on a connection with a large number of potential clients.

 Natural Language Processing AI has a unique issue when it comes to multi-language support, and can struggle to adapt to not only different languages, but different dialects and colloquial terms, as well.
-This is a unique problem that should now be addressed, as chatbots truly push their way into the main stream support arsenal of a contact center in 2019.
+This is a unique problem that should now be addressed, as chatbots truly push their way into the mainstream support arsenal of a contact center in 2019.

 Chatbots can be a very powerful way to revolutionize the level of support your organization or contact center can provide.
 By supplementing human representatives with chatbots that users can interact with whether through your website, mobile application, or even popular messaging apps, your business can expand its reach globally, and provide service 24 hours, 7 days a week.